 Sustainability aspects are also taken into consideration at various other points in supplier management.
-Based on various criteria, for example, selected suppliers are assessed with the help of self-assessment questionnaires, which include questions regarding the management of human rights and working conditions.
-Furthermore, selective local audits or other audit activities - such as in relation to the existence of management systems - are also carried out
+On the basis of various criteria, for example, selected suppliers are assessed with the help of self-assessment questionnaires, which include questions regarding the management of human rights and working conditions.
+Furthermore, selective local audits or other audit activities - such as in relation to the existence of management systems - are also carried out.